Chapter 7 International Travel With Infants & Children

 Diarrhea and associated gastrointestinal illness are among the most common travel-related problems affecting children.
 Infants and children with diarrhea can become dehydrated more quickly than adults.
 The etiology of travelers’ diarrhea (TD) in children is similar to that in adults (see Chapter 2, Travelers’ Diarrhea).

 Scrupulous attention should be paid to handwashing and cleaning bottles, pacifiers, teething rings, and toys that fall to the floor or are handled by others; water used to clean these items should be potable.
 Parents should be particularly careful to wash hands well after diaper changes, especially for infants with diarrhea, to avoid spreading infection to themselves and other family members.
-When proper handwashing facilities are not available, an alcohol-based hand cleaner can be used as a disinfecting agent.
-However, because alcohol-based hand cleaners are not effective against certain types of germs, hands should be washed with soap and water as soon as possible.
+When proper handwashing facilities are not available, an alcohol-based hand sanitizer (containing ≥60% alcohol) can be used as a disinfecting agent.
+However, because alcohol-based hand sanitizers are not effective against certain types of germs, hands should be washed with soap and water as soon as possible.
 Additionally, alcohol does not remove organic material; visibly soiled hands should be washed with soap and water.

+The biggest threat to the infant with diarrhea and vomiting is dehydration.
+Fever or increased ambient temperature increases fluid loss and speeds dehydration.
 Adults traveling with children should be counseled about the signs and symptoms of dehydration and the proper use of oral rehydration salts (ORS).
 Medical attention may be required for an infant or young child with diarrhea who has:

-- Signs of moderate to severe dehydration (Table 7-01)
+- Signs of moderate to severe dehydration

 - Bloody diarrhea